shenblin/SparseFLIM/README.md

 #  SparseFLIM: Overcoming Photon and Spatiotemporal Sparsity in Fluorescence Lifetime Imaging

 ### [Paper](assets/Manuscript.pdf)
-This project hosts the scripts for training and testing SparseFLIM, an intelligent paradigm for achieving high-fidelity FLIM reconstruction from sparse photon measurements, as presented in our paper.
+This project hosts the scripts for training and testing SparseFLIM, an intelligent paradigm for achieving high-fidelity FLIM reconstruction from sparse photon measurements, as presented in our paper: Shen, B., Lu, Y., Guo, F. et al. [Overcoming photon and spatiotemporal sparsity in fluorescence lifetime imaging with SparseFLIM](https://doi.org/10.1038/s42003-024-07080-x).
+Commun Biol 7, 1359 (2024).

 ## Contents